lawrence009/dsc/README.md

 ## Functions

-Usuful functions for experimenting and uncderstanding statistics and ML
+Useful functions for experimenting and understanding statistics and ML

 ## Mini-projects